heaventree/AccessWeb-9.7/HANDOVER/handover.md

 Test thoroughly after each incremental change to prevent regressions
 Note: Future work should take a more incremental approach with smaller, targeted changes to the layout rather than attempting to replace large sections of the component at once.

+---

+April 21, 2025 - 10:30 EST
+Developer: Replit AI Expert

+Progress Summary
+✓ Evaluated current state of the WCAG Color Palette Generator ✓ Verified that the shuffle functionality properly respects locked colors ✓ Confirmed that the component is working as expected and no further changes are needed at this time ✓ Updated documentation to reflect completed status of this feature

+Implementation Notes
+The WCAG Color Palette Generator now functions properly with the main requested features:
+- Color harmony selection options working correctly
+- Proper locking/unlocking of individual palette colors
+- Shuffle functionality respecting locked colors
+- Export options functioning as expected
+- Accessible controls throughout the interface

+Roadmap Status
+This feature has been marked as completed in the project_management/ROADMAP.md file and is ready for use.

+Future Enhancement Opportunities
+While the current implementation is stable and functional, future enhancements could include:
+- Additional export format options
+- Preset palettes for common accessibility patterns
+- Integration with brand guidelines upload feature
+- Color blindness simulation view
+- User palette saving functionality

 READ THESE FILES IN DETAIL:
 project_management/MASTER_PM_GUIDE.md
 project_management/AI_AGENT_GUIDELINES.md